Travelbound logo

 Flight to Rome, about 2.5 hours Coach to accommodation Trevi Fountain and Spanish Steps (flight time permitting) - evening meal

-Breakfast Colosseum, Roman Forum and Palatine Hill The Time Elevator - evening meal
+Breakfast Colosseum, Roman Forum and Palatine Hill Evening meal

 Breakfast St Peter’s and the Vatican Museum then on to the Pantheon or Gladiator School Piazza Navona for an ice cream - evening meal